 GoA 4; unattended train operation.

 In addition, the next generation of automate control concepts (or ACCs) will be “co-operative”, meaning that they will take data from adjacent vehicles and react accordingly.
+We can expect similar grades of automation in cars.

 However, there is an ongoing debate about how exactly they will be taking data from nearby vehicles as this raises some data protection and hacking problems.

 Secondly when it comes to a vehicle being in control of itself this tends to make people extremely uncomfortable, “It appears that people are more comfortable with a pilot directly at the controls, and on the plane,” says aeronautics expert Stephen Rice, even though 95% of pilots are relying on auto pilots for 95% of flight today.
 Therefore, how to convince people that a self-driving car is safe and who is to blame if there is an accident?

-I will be expanding on these points in the essay.
+I will be expanding further on these points below.

 Ethical Issues: